 Levithan’s newest book is as well-versed in queer representation as his other novels.
 It presents a fascinating exploration of physicality and romance.
 His book asks what it means to have a body, and whether it is possible to love a person whose body changes from day to day.

 The book also provides an interesting look at different forms of privilege, as the shape-shifting character X prefers to possess the male, cisgender, and able-bodied: “The young, handsome white guys are always fun.
 They’re the ones who are naturally given things, who find that gates swing open before they touch them.”

 In the bittersweet conclusion, David Levithan provides some much-needed closure for his readers, answering some of the existential questions of A’s life.
-Written in Leviathan’s usual philosophical style, Someday is a humane exploration of young love, identity, and selfhood.
+Written in the author’s usual philosophical style, Someday by David Levithan is a humane exploration of young love, identity, and selfhood.